Blitzstein / Weill Double Bill

 Kurt Weill’s “Der Silbersee”

-Two powerful neglected theater works by a pair of masters, both on the theme of resisting injustice.
+Two powerful, neglected theater works by a pair of masters of political theater, presented as two 50-min concert suites.

 Sari Gruber, soprano

 Steven Blier and Michael Barrett, pianists and hosts

 This new mounting of two powerful, neglected theater works by Marc Blitzstein and Kurt Weill grapple passionately with themes of social injustice.
 Blitzstein’s No For An Answer, first staged in 1941, focuses on a feisty group of resort hotel workers struggling with unemployment and oppression during the off-season; Der Silbersee is a dystopian fantasy with a miraculous, happy ending.
 The Second World War cut the original runs of both shows down to a scant two performances each.
 Weill was forced to flee Germany after the opening of Der Silbersee, and Blitzstein was shipped off to Europe with the Armed Forces soon after his show had its brief moment off-Broadway.

 Both works are about ordinary people fighting to free themselves from tyranny and discrimination.
 In Der Silbersee, there’s a miracle; in No For An Answer, a murder.
 Both works are filled with first-class songs that speak directly to our times.